AlainPaillou/JETSONSKY/README.md

 **** 2023-02-23 UPDATE : New version released V18_01RC added (JetsonSky).

-Better management of frames acquisition (frame rate should be better)
+Better management of frames acquisition (frame rate should be better).
+Don't forget to adjust USB parameter during capture in order to get the best frame rate.

 Added HDR function for colour capture only.

-**IMPORTANT** : you must get the new init.py file in zwoasi directory to get the V18_01RC version works !!!
+**IMPORTANT** : you must get the new __init__.py file in zwoasi directory (and place it in your zwoasi directory) to get the V18_01RC version works !!!

-This is r release candidate version because i did not test it in real conditions.
+This is a release candidate version because i did not test it in real conditions.

 **** 2022-12-03 UPDATE : New version released V17_03 added (JetsonSky).